xsro/event20250521/content/events/workshop20250521/index.md

 Abstract:
 In this talk, we first define the k-level coverage problem using mobile sensor networks, in which each point in a given (convex) region of interest is simultaneously covered by k individual sensors.
 This formulation extends the standard setup of sensor network coverage problem by stipulating the stricter requirement of multiple responsible sensors for each region of the tessellation as a result of the partitioning of the region of interest.
 We use a modified Voronoi-like scheme to find out the (locally) optimal location and associated covering region for the mobile sensors and design a control law that drives individual mobile sensors to the optimal configuration asymptotically.

+Bio:
+Ming Cao has since 2016 been a professor of networks and robotics with theEngineering and Technology Institute (ENTEG) at the University of Gronin.gen, the Netherlands, where he started as an assistant professor in 2008.
+Sinc2022 he is the director of the Jantina Tammes School of Digital Society, Tech.nology and Al at the same university, He received the Bachelor degree in1999 and the Master degree in 2002 from Tsinghua University, China, and thePh.D.degree in 2007 from Yale University, USA.
+From 2007 to 2008, he wasa Research Associate at Princeton University.USA,ie worked as a researchintern in 2006 at the IBM T.J.
+Watson Research Center, USA.
+He is the 2017and inaugural recipient of the Manfred Thoma medal from theInternationaFederation of Automatic Control (IFAC) and the 2016 recipient of the European Control Award sponsoredby the European Control Association (EUCA).
+He is an lEEE fellow, He is a Senior Editor for Systemsand Control Letters, an Associate Editor for IEEE Transactions on Automatic Control, IEEE Transactionof Control of Network Svstems and IEEE Robotics & Automation Vagazine, and was an associate editorfor lEEE Transactions on Circuits and Systems and lEEE Circuits and Systems Magazine.He is a memberof the lFAC Council.
+His research interests include autonomous robots and multi-agent systems, complexnetworks and decision-making processes.

 ## Hyungbo Shim | Consensus of Vector Fields: Adaptation of Heterogeneous Node Dynamics